 Another problem of long-term catheterization is bladder contracture, which occurs with urethral catheters as well as suprapubic tubes.
 Anticholinergic therapy and intermittent clamping of the catheter in combination have been reported to be beneficial for preserving the bladder integrity with long-term catheter use.
-Individuals who did not use the medication and daily clamping regimen experienced a decrease in bladder capacity and vesicoureteral reflux.
+Individuals who did not use the medication and daily clamping regimen experienced a decrease in bladder capacity.
 For this reason, some physicians recommend using anticholinergic medications with intermittent clamping of the catheter if lower urinary tract reconstruction is anticipated in the future.

 Restrict the use of indwelling catheters to the following situations:

 To avoid contamination or to promote healing of severe pressure sores

 In cases of inoperable urethral obstruction that prevents bladder emptying

 In individuals who are severely impaired and for whom alternative interventions are not an option